 I’ll be honest.
-When I was a mom facing all the rigors of working full-time outside the home, I was a bit naïve about what it would take to keep me thriving when I finally had the chance to stay at home.
+When I was a mom facing all the rigors of working full-time outside the home, I was a bit naïve about the importance of sanity savers and what it would take to keep me thriving when I finally had the chance to stay at home.
 You could say I’ve been schooled over the last 6 years of stay at home – and now homeschool – life.

 I’d love to share with you some of the sanity savers I’ve learned mostly the hard way.
 Hopefully they can be of value to you in your own journey.

 (No time to read?
 Watch a video version here.)

 1. Spend time in the Word of God and prayer.